From the pharmaceutical industry to private equity

 I had a great employer.
-Nevertheless, I changed to another company - to get to know something new.
-Today, three months later, I say: private equity is fun.
-Clichés are clichés.
+Nevertheless, I moved to another company – to get to know something new.
+Today, three months later, I can say: private equity is fun.
+Clichés really are clichés.

 By Katrin Schwarz, Novum Capital

 I take care of marketing at Novum.
-In the meantime I can say: I'm learning far more than new business vocabulary.
-Time for a brief look back.
+By now, I can say: I'm learning much more than just new business vocabulary.
+Time for a quick look back.

 Admittedly: When I told friends and acquaintances about Novum Capital before I changed industries, some frowned.
-I heard sentences like these: "What?
+I heard sentences like: "What?
 Private equity?
-There are only stiff suits and workaholics running around in the locusts!"
-Such and other prejudices about private equity are widespread.
-I, too, have had a few of them.
+Those vultures are nothing more than a group of stuffy suits and workaholics!"
+Such prejudices about private equity are widespread.
+I, too, used to have some.
 But what is really true?
-For Novum Capital I can now judge.
+When it comes to Novum Capital, I now know.

-This is the evergreen among industry clichés, isn't it?
-The private equity company as a locust.
-Jumping into companies - and quickly jumping out again when enough money has been made with it.
+This is surely the most persistent of industry clichés, isn't it?
+Comparing a private equity company to a vulture.
+Swooping into companies – and quickly swooping back out again when enough money has been made.

 I have to disagree.
-Private equity, as I know it at Novum Capital, does not simply want to cut jobs and save companies.
+Private equity, as I have come to know it at Novum Capital, does not simply want to cut jobs and save companies.
 What would be the point of that?
-In fact, it is completely different: private equity companies invest in companies to develop them and help them grow.
-Professionalizing companies and perhaps even buying more companies to merge with existing portfolio companies often results in new hires!
-Sure: sometimes jobs have to be eliminated (for example, by selling non-core divisions); this then usually has to do with the fact that companies have to be restructured in order to (once again) operate sufficiently profitably and to develop organizationally and technologically.
+In fact, it is very different: private equity companies invest in companies to develop them and help them grow.
+Professionalising companies and perhaps even buying more companies to merge with existing portfolio companies often results in new hires!
+Sure: sometimes, jobs have to be cut (for example by selling non-core divisions); this usually has to do with the fact that companies have to be restructured in order to (once again) become sufficiently profitable and to develop from an organisational and technological perspective.
 Novum contributes to this.
-I see us more as busy bees who also bring honey to the portfolio companies - in the form of capital or know-how.
+I see us more as busy bees who even bring honey to the portfolio companies – in the form of capital or know-how.

-When I thought of the financial sector not so long ago, I mainly had fancy skyscrapers and conservative and stiff-looking gentlemen in dark suits in mind.
-That looks quite different here: Firstly, there are of course also women at Novum.
+When I used to think of the financial sector, I mainly had fancy skyscrapers and conservative, stuffy-looking gentlemen in dark suits in mind.
+The reality is quite different here: firstly, there are, of course, women working at Novum.
 And secondly, no one has to wear a uniform to the office.
-Now in summer, when it's hot, some colleagues even prefer shorts (at least when there are no appointments with external contacts).
-In our office, things are relaxed, informal and lively: from heated discussions to funny meetings to serious discussions about the situation, everything is there in terms of communication.
+Now, in summer, when it's hot, some colleagues even prefer shorts (at least when there are no appointments with external contacts).
+In our office, things are relaxed, informal and lively: from heated debates to fun meetings to serious discussions about the situation, everything is there in terms of communication.

 Cliché 3: Work hard, play hard!

-I grew up in Frankfurt - and on my first visits to clubs I noticed a number of suits who poured liters of champagne into themselves on Friday nights - presumably after an 80-hour week ("work hard").
+I grew up in Frankfurt – and when I first started going to nightclubs, I noticed a number of suits who were knocking back litres of champagne on a Friday night – presumably after an 80-hour-week ("work hard").
 They behaved as if they were the greatest.
 "Play hard" did not sit well with me.

 From the bottom of my heart: "Yes!"

-There would be much more to tell, of course.
+I could tell you much more, of course.
 For example, what we do to make our portfolio companies better.
-By the way, we often say "no" to potential deals if we think they are not a perfect fit for us - and wholeheartedly "yes!" if we believe in companies and their potential.
+By the way, we often say "No" to potential deals if we think they are not a perfect fit for us – and a wholehearted "Yes!" if we believe in companies and their potential.

-After three months, I too wholeheartedly say "Yes!" to Novum Capital.
-I am very happy to be part of it.
+After three months, I, too, wholeheartedly say "Yes!" to Novum Capital.
+I am very happy to be a part of it.